inspircd/docker/README.md

 docker build --build-arg "ADDPACKAGES=geoip geoip-dev pcre-dev pcre" --build-arg "CONFIGUREARGS=--enable-extras=m_geoip.cpp --enable-extras=m_regex_pcre.cpp"  --build-arg "EXTRASMODULES=m_geoipban" inspircd-docker
 ```

+## Building additional modules

+In case you want to develop inspircd it is useful to run inspircd with modules which neither exist in core modules nor in extras.

+You can put the sources those modules in the modules directory of this repository.
+They are automatically copied to the modules directory of inspircd.

+It also allows you to overwrite modules.

+Make sure you install all needed depenencies using `ADDPACKAGES`.

 # License

 View [license information](https://github.com/inspircd/inspircd) for the software contained in this image.